A Relaxed Lagrange Multiplier Approach for Phase Field Models: Introduction

 \section{Introduction}

-The gradient flow systems, which conform to the second law of thermodynamics, are widely used as models in various scientific and engineering fields, including materials science and fluid dynamics \cite{98Anderson,12gao,02elder,79leslie,17luo,1996gurtin}.
-When the total free energy is known, the gradient flow model can be derived based on the dissipation mechanism and the variation of free energy.
-In this paper, we consider a free energy given by
+Phase field models, conforming to the second law of thermodynamics, are widely used in various scientific and engineering fields, including materials science \cite{chen2002phase,chen2024phase,02elder,79leslie} and fluid dynamics \cite{98Anderson,12gao,17luo,1996gurtin}.
+Given the total free energy, they can be derived based on the dissipation mechanism and the variation of free energy.
+In this paper, we consider a free energy functional given by

-where $\Omega$ represents the spatial domain, $\mathcal{L}$ is a linear self-adjoint elliptic operator, and $F(\phi)$ is the free energy density, a nonlinear function.
-The corresponding gradient flow system for the above free energy is then formulated as
+where $\Omega$ represents the spatial domain, $\mathcal{L}$ is a linear self-adjoint elliptic operator, and $F(\phi)$ is the nonlinear free energy density.
+The corresponding phase field model for the above free energy functional is then formulated as